Core Concepts

 What is Bytebot?

-Bytebot leverages LLMs to interpret a user-provided natural language prompt (e.g., “Add the item to the cart”).
-Bytebot generates a set of actions to automate a user session.
+Bytebot leverages LLMs to interpret a user-provided natural language prompt (e.g., “Click on the cart”).
+In the background, Bytebot generates a set of actions to automate a user session.
 This includes both interacting with page elements and extracting information.

 Bytebot can be used for robust testing, web scraping, and various other browser automation tasks.